Jotham-Lim/jothamlim.com_v4/content/post/misconceptions-about-group.md

 date: 2023-01-02T08:00:00+0800
 author: Jotham Lim
 tags:
-  - Personal
+  - personal
-  - Career
+  - career
-category: Essay
+category: essay
 ---

 Is group decision-making a democratic process or a dictatorship?
 A survival of the fittest idea or a battle to achieve consensus?